 If you’re planning on pursuing an academic career, a research masters provides the groundwork and preparation for a PhD.

-If you’re in the sciences, you may be able to transfer straight on to a combined masters and PhD course after a strong performance at undergraduate level.
+If you’re in the sciences, you may be able to transfer straight on to an integrated PhD course (a four-year qualification, involving a one-year research masters (MRes) and a three-year PhD) after a strong performance at undergraduate level.

 With so many voices all clamouring to be heard in the crowded graduate job market, it can be difficult to get noticed.